vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/README.md

 # Download the Latest Version

-The Security Configuration & Hardening Guide for VMware vSphere 8 can be downloaded from:
+This version of the Security Configuration & Hardening Guide can be downloaded from this directory, using the links above.
+You may need to click the "Download Raw File" button.
+The link to this location is:

 [https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/security-configuration-hardening-guide/vsphere/8.0](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/security-configuration-hardening-guide/vsphere/8.0)